Bhagawangola II: Silk and handicrafts

 Murshidabad is famous for its silk industry since the Middle Ages.
 There are three distinct categories in this industry, namely (i) Mulberry cultivation and silkworm rearing (ii) Peeling of raw silk (iii) Weaving of silk fabrics.

 Ivory carving is an important cottage industry from the era of the Nawabs.
 The main areas where this industry has flourished are Khagra and Jiaganj.
 99% of ivory craft production is exported.
 In more recent years sandalwood etching has become more popular than ivory carving.
 Bell metal and Brass utensils are manufactured in large quantities at Khagra, Berhampore, Kandi and Jangipur.
 Beedi making has flourished in the Jangipur subdivision.

 Banking

 In 2013-14, Bhagawangola II CD block had offices of 6 commercial banks and 1 gramin bank.

 Backward Regions Grant Fund

 Murshidabad district is listed as a backward region and receives financial support from the Backward Regions Grant Fund.
 The fund, created by the Government of India, is designed to redress regional imbalances in development.
 As of 2012, 272 districts across the country were listed under this scheme.
 The list includes 11 districts of West Bengal.

 Transport

 Bhagawangola II CD block has 3 ferry services and 3 originating/ terminating bus routes.
-The nearest Bhagwangola railway station is 12km from CD Block headquarters.
+The nearest Bhagwangola railway station is 12 km from CD Block headquarters.